Fungal Mycelium: What It Is & How It Can Be Useful to Humans

 • It is a durable material that can outlast other commercial options.

-Is it the mushroom (fruiting body) or the mycelium?
+Is it the mushroom or the mycelium?

 The mushroom (fruiting body) is the best part to use for supplements because it contains a vast abundance of active compounds that support a variety of the body’s functions.

 However, because mycelium is inexpensive to grow, manufacturers often use this instead by growing it on grains like rice and oats.
-The resulting mycelium is inseparable from grain, therefore both end up in the final supplement product.
-Even worse, certain brands mislead customers into buying products made using the myceliated grain by using the term "mushroom" on the product label when the product itself contains no mushrooms.
+The resulting mycelium is inseparable from grain, and therefore, both end up in the final supplement product.

-TABLE: Mushrooms vs Mycelium in Supplements
+Mushrooms vs Mycelium in Supplements

 This helps us deliver high-potency mushroom supplements that contain all the health benefits of real health-promoting mushrooms.